MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 Bottom Line

-MOTS-c is a mitochondrial peptide that mimics some metabolic effects of exercise.
-The animal data is solid: it prevents diet-induced obesity, improves insulin sensitivity by about 30%, doubles exercise capacity in old mice, and extends lifespan by 6.4% when started late in life.
+MOTS-c is a mitochondrial peptide that mimics some of the metabolic effects of exercise.
+The animal data is solid: it prevents diet-induced obesity, improves insulin sensitivity by about 30%, doubles exercise capacity in old mice, protects against muscle wasting, supports heart function in diabetic models, and extends lifespan by 6.4% when started late in life.
+Newer studies are adding to the picture, showing it can protect insulin-producing pancreatic cells from aging and inhibit myostatin to preserve muscle mass.

 References